 However, fortunately for us, our doctor not only saw the change we saw in Esmé, but she had experience with blenderized diets and she was completely supportive–helping us find resources on how to approach Ezzy’s diet, encouraging us to experiment with mixing in new foods that Ez might be eating by mouth if she was developing typically, brainstorming with us.

 But more than that, she was the first doctor who helped us feel as though WE were driving Esmé’s nutrition, that we were the experts in Esmé and that the doctor’s job was to support us.
 She handed us back control over what went into our child’s body.
 She helped us feel like Esmé’s parents, rather than medical assistants carrying out doctor’s orders.
 And, thankfully, it was a fantastic answer for Esmé’s overall health and well-being.

 We love making Esmé’s food.
 It feels like such a basic and caring thing that we can do for her.
 We wouldn’t do it if she was healthier on formula.
 But since she is thriving in this way, we truly relish in it, mixing it up every night with love, monitoring how changes affect her.

 I’m actually sort of jealous of Esmé’s diet.
-It’s filled with high quality veggies, meat, oils, grains, and in pretty astounding variety.
+It’s filled with high-quality veggies, meat, oils, grains, and in pretty astounding variety.
 And, who knows, maybe an Oreo or two.

 Hillary Savoie is Esmé’s mom, the founder of The Cute Syndrome Foundation (www.thecutesyndrome.com), Chief Communication Maman at the Feeding Tube Awareness Foundation, and a recent PhD in Communication and Rhetoric.
-She also write a blog about life with Esmé: thecutesyndrome.blogspot.com.
+She also writes a blog about life with Esmé: thecutesyndrome.blogspot.com.
 Please check out her important work that is striving to save lives.